AuthorCarpentry/dois-citation-data/03-doi-metadata.md

-#Register a DOI
+# DOI Metadata

 15 min

 ------

 Learning Objectives:
-+ Understand the metadata associated with a DOI
+* Understand the metadata associated with a DOI
-+ Apply content negotiation commands to obtain a citation for a given DOI in a preferred style (e.g. BibTeX  or APA) from the CrossRef API
+* Apply content negotiation commands to obtain a citation for a given DOI in a preferred style (e.g. BibTeX  or APA) from the CrossRef API
-+ Gain experience with Bash command line tools to concatenate the citations into a single BibTeX publication list for reuse
+* Gain experience with Bash command line tools to concatenate the citations into a single BibTeX publication list for reuse

 ------